-While Frederick Law Olmsted (1822-1903) is probably best-known for his design of New York City's Central Park, the Connecticut native and his landscape architectural firm actually created many scenes of beauty nationwide.
+While Frederick Law Olmsted (1822-1903), born 200 years ago, is probably best known for his design of New York City's Central Park, the Connecticut native and his landscape architectural firm actually created many scenes of beauty nationwide.
 Among them: parks and parkway systems, diverse recreation areas, college and institutional campuses, urban and suburban areas, planned communities, cemeteries and specialized landscapes for arboreta and expositions.
 In many respects a late bloomer, Olmsted was lucky to have an indulgent dad who was willing to finance him and his wide array of endeavors — including merchant, apprentice seaman, publisher, experimental farmer, author, public administrator and mine manager — until he found his life's calling in 1865.
 That's when, at 43 years old, he decided to fully devote himself to landscape architecture, nearly a decade after he co-designed Central Park.

 "Frederick Law Olmsted was an innovator, author, public official, city planner and 'Father of Landscape Architecture' whose remarkable designs have literally transformed the American landscape," says Anne Neal Petri, president and CEO of the National Association for Olmsted Parks, in an email interview.
 "While his physical landscapes are a remarkable legacy, the values behind them are equally important.
 Olmsted understood that the thoughtful design and planning of parks and public spaces have powerful social, environmental, economic and health impacts on the lives of people and communities."